puppetlabs/puppet-docs/source/guides/introduction.markdown

 users the same, whether the user is stored in NetInfo or `/etc/passwd`.
 We call these system entities `resources`.

-Ralsh, listed in the [Tools](./tools.html) section is a fun way to try out the RAL before you get too deep into Puppet language.

 ### Model & Graph Based